The Latin phrase Memento Mori, meaning “remember you will die”, denotes objects which remind us of our mortality.

 Without You

-What if i dare reveal my inner fears of
+What if I revealed my inner fears of

 being without you?